 At the All China Conference on Parasitic Diseases later that November, the attendees “enlarged the scope of the mass anti-parasite campaign,” Lampton noted, and extended its goals to eliminating a variety of major infectious diseases.
 While Chinese health experts still studied infectious disease outbreaks, mass public health campaigns focused thereafter on educating the general population about what steps they should take to prevent diseases from spreading.

 As part of these public health campaigns, the government created and distributed slides at schools and in communities that addressed environmental concerns, personal hygiene, and children’s health.
+Twenty-two sets of the campaign slides can be viewed via JSTOR as part of the Johns Hopkins Digital Collections.

 A selection of slides entitled, “Eradicate Four Pests, Prevent Sickness, and Increase Production,” released in July 1956, for instance, show four different types of pests that spread infectious diseases and outline ways that people can get rid of them.
 While the slides have some written text on them, the images alone are meant to illustrate what a person should do in order to prevent illness: in the 1950s in China, only around 20 percent of the population was literate, according to the New York Times.